Confirm-Solutions/confirmasaurus/docs/tests_and_ci.md

 ## Slow tests

 Use `@pytest.mark.slow` to indicate that a test is slow and should not be run by default.
-To run slow tests, add the `--runslow` flag to pytest.
+To run slow tests, add the `--run-slow` flag to pytest.
 Slow tests will not be run by the fast CI on PRs but will be run by the nightly end to end tests.

+## Tests that use Modal

+If a test uses Modal to do distributed stuff, add `@pytest.mark.modal_unsafe` so that it won't be launched from inside Modal.
+Modal-inside-Modal is not currently working.

 ## Nightly end to end tests